nocomplexity/SecurityArchitecture/03-about.rst

 **Maikel Mardjan**
 ------------------

-Maikel is a IT security architect and loves to make designs for complex IT systems in a simple way.
+Maikel works often as IT (security) architect and loves to make designs for complex IT systems in a simple way.
 Maikel holds both a Master (Msc) Business Studies of University of Groningen and a Master degree (Msc) Electrical Engineering, of Delft University of Technology.
 Maikel is TOGAF 9